 Seventh, training recommendations used to be, “Wear tighter shoes, climb a lot, do lots of pull-ups, join a gym, work on projects, get even tighter shoes, do more pull-ups, eat fewer calories and lose weight, two more pull-ups, hang on a fingerboard, train harder, climb some more, start campus training, even less, climb even more…“ Which has now changed to the best training for climbing is skills climbing.
 And climbing skills training and speed training, and wasted energy and time are lost forever.
 Cross training into yoga and fitness are also more popular than ever.
 And attaining the 5.12 is easier than ever for the non-professional due to all of these improvements.
 The numbers don’t really matter, it’s pushing your boundaries that counts.
 Do some mild stretching and warm-up and then start climbing some easier warm up routes before you try for something more serious and start to get pumped.

 Eighth, climbing clothes have vastly improved thanks to Boulder Jeans, Arc’teryx, North Face and lots of other stretch fabric makers.
-But, overall, climbing still remains the simple passion that it was during my youth.
+But, overall, climbing still remains the simple passion that it was during my youth and not a lot of specialize equipment or clothing is necessary, especially for gym climbers.

 The rest remains the same, climb quietly (looking before you place your foot using your toes not the middle of your foot and not scraping up the wall), push don’t pull your way up (get your feet up first), try not to make two adjustments when only one is necessary (climb efficiently and relaxed) using full arm lengths to rest on bone (not curled arms which requires more muscle) and have fun climbing onto new adventures practicing your flagging, smearing, edging and crimping along the way.
 It’s about setting a goal for yourself that you think is impossible and then you do it.
 Then, you move onto the next challenge.
 For us, it has been Grocery Store Walls at Castlewood Canyon.